 Utada Hikaru Single Collection Vol. 2 (2010)

-Unlike Utada's first singles compilation, this includes five new tracks (her final recordings before a self-imposed hiatus), comprising the best greatest-hits extras this side of Original Musiquarium.
+Unlike Utada's first singles compilation, this includes five new tracks (the final recordings before a self-imposed hiatus), comprising the best greatest-hits extras this side of Original Musiquarium.

-She tries on several new styles - loud drums and guitars on "Show Me Love (Not A Dream)"; nightclub jazz on Edith Piaf's "Hymne A L'Amour" - and somehow blends them into a cohesive, wistful examination of her life and work before age 30 ("Goodbye Happiness").
+The record introduces several new styles - loud drums and guitars on "Show Me Love (Not A Dream)"; nightclub jazz on Edith Piaf's "Hymne A L'Amour" - and somehow blends them into a cohesive, wistful examination of Utada's life and work before age 30 ("Goodbye Happiness").
 Even the Chistmas song fits the contemplative mood.
-As an artist looking back on a short spectacular career, Utada seems to be comfortable with what she's accomplished, but also senses she's barely scratched the surface of some deeper truths.
+As an artist looking back on a short spectacular career, Utada seems to be comfortable with what's already been accomplished, while also sensing that deeper truths remain to be uncovered.

 If this were a debut album it's easy to imagine it being overlooked: lots of low-key, casually paced songs ("Hanataba wo Kimi ni") with a sharply restricted instrumental palette, mostly light drumming, piano and strings ("Ore no Kanojo").
 But of course it's the long-awaited comeback of a J-Pop deity, so Utada's quiet confidence is understandable.
-As is the somber mood: from cover art on down, the album's largely a tribute to her mother Keiko Fuji, once a pop star in her own right, who died from suicide in 2013.
+As is the somber mood: from cover art on down, the album's largely a tribute to mother Keiko Fuji, once a pop star in her own right, who died from suicide in 2013.
 And Utada backs up that confidence with a set of songs that don't initially bowl you over but soon work their way deep inside you.
-Subtlety has always been her hallmark - "Automatic" is perhaps the least rousing concert capper this side of shoegaze, while one of her most upbeat numbers is called "Goodbye Happiness" - so it's no surprise that she doesn't wallow in grief now, and didn't wallow in joy then.
-The bookending tracks illustrate her aproach: opener "Michi" is chipper and danceable unless and until you listen to the lyrics, while the wrenching ballad "Sakura Nagashi" (originally released in 2012) builds to an optimistic refrain.
+Subtlety has always been a hallmark ("Automatic" is perhaps the least rousing concert capper this side of shoegaze, while one of the singer's most upbeat numbers is called "Goodbye Happiness" ), and remains so: Utada doesn't wallow in grief now, and didn't wallow in joy then.
+The bookending tracks illustrate the approach: opener "Michi" is chipper and danceable unless and until you listen to the lyrics, while the wrenching ballad "Sakura Nagashi" (originally released in 2012) builds to an optimistic refrain.
 And an unerring ear for melody ensures that catchy licks crop up in even the saddest songs ("Boukyaku").
 Utada's influences are easier to spot than usual: "Manatsu no Tooriame" recalls the Carpenters; "Ningyo" shares a vibe with "Unchained Melody"; "Nijikan Dake no Vacance" (with Ringo Sheena) uses the hook from "Goodbye Yellow Brick Road" as an interlude, Paradoxically, though, these touches only make the record feel more personal, as if pulling back the curtain on an artist's creative process.
 Produced with Miyake and Teruzane Utada; Obukuro Nariaki guests on "Tomodachi."